ikhwansahalan/22076332_AA1/README.md

 Source: Kaggle - E-commerce Customer for Behavior Analysis

-Description: The dataset offers a comprehensive view of customer behavior within an e-commerce platform, providing insights into interactions and transactions.
-This detailed breakdown allows for a nuanced analysis of customer preferences, engagement patterns, and satisfaction levels, facilitating data-driven decisions to enhance the overall customer experience.
+Description: This dataset provides a comprehensive view of customer behavior within an e-commerce platform.
+Each entry in the dataset corresponds to a unique customer, offering a detailed breakdown of their interactions and transactions.
+The information is crafted to facilitate a nuanced analysis of customer preferences, engagement patterns, and satisfaction levels, aiding businesses in making data-driven decisions to enhance the customer experience.
+The target variable for this project will be the Churn variable.
+Its data type is Binomial and it indicates whether the customer has stopped purchasing (1 for churned, 0 for active).
+The rest of the independent variables consist of numeric, categorical, and Boolean as shown in the list below;

 Columns: